Banned Book Give Away

 More than 25,000 books were thrown into bonfires during ceremonies that included torchlight parades, band music, “fire oaths,” and speeches by Nazi officials, university professors, and student leaders.

-SCROLL DOWN TO ENTER THE DRAWING BELOW
+SCROLL DOWN TO ENTER THE BANNED BOOKS GIVE-AWAY

 Books by famous German writers such as Bertolt Brecht and Karl Marx were burned because they conveyed political ideas different from those of the Nazi party.
 Erich Maria Remarque’s book All Quiet on the Western Front was targeted as “a literary betrayal of the soldiers of the World War.”